Mayuresh-20/Introduction-to-Collections-Comparable-and-Comparator-Interface./README.md

 ![image](https://user-images.githubusercontent.com/91977965/136514845-d532f34f-6c49-4dd2-93c2-a5bf40e27a6d.png)

-Java provides two interfaces to sort objects using data members of the class:
+► Java provides two interfaces to sort objects using data members of the class:

 1.Comparable

 2.Comparator

-Using Comparable Interface
+•Using Comparable Interface

-A comparable object is capable of comparing itself with another object.
+• A comparable object is capable of comparing itself with another object.
 The class itself must implements the java.lang.Comparable interface to compare its instances.
 Consider a Movie class that has members like, rating, name, year.
 Suppose we wish to sort a list of Movies based on year of release.
 We can implement the Comparable interface with the Movie class, and we override the method compareTo() of Comparable interface.

-Java Comparable interface is used to order the objects of the user-defined class.
+• Java Comparable interface is used to order the objects of the user-defined class.
 This interface is found in java.lang package and contains only one method named compareTo(Object).
 It provides a single sorting sequence only, i.e., you can sort the elements on the basis of single data member only.
 For example, it may be rollno, name, age or anything else.

 compareTo(Object obj) method
 public int compareTo(Object obj): It is used to compare the current object with the specified object.
 It returns